-Chris Fowler, who has progressed at ESPN over a quarter century to be one of the most respected hosts and play-by-play commentators in television, appears on many of ESPN’s marquee properties, primarily in college football, Grand Slam tennis and FIFA World Cup soccer.
-In March 2014, he was named play-by-play for the ABC Saturday Night Football booth alongside analyst Kirk Herbstreit and reporter Heather Cox.
-The trio will also usher in the new era in college football, teaming up to work a College Football Playoff Semifinal game and the College Football National Championship.
+Chris Fowler, who has progressed at ESPN over a quarter century to be one of the most respected hosts and play-by-play commentators in television, appears on many of ESPN’s marquee properties, primarily in college football and Grand Slam tennis.
+In 2014, he became the play-by-play for the ABC Saturday Night Football booth alongside analyst Kirk Herbstreit, and most recently joined by reporter Samantha Ponder.
+Fowler and Herbstreit ushered in the new era in college football, teaming up to work a College Football Playoff Semifinal game and the College Football National Championship.

-He remains the host for College GameDay, the network’s Emmy-winning Saturday morning college football preview show, a position he has held since 1990.
-It won the Sports Emmy for Best Weekly Studio Show in 2008, 2010 and 2011.
-In addition, his workload for tennis’ Grand Slam events is as robust as ever calling matches and hosting studio shows for ESPN’s U.S. Open, French Open and Australian Open as part of ESPN’s start-to-finish coverage of those Majors.
+He served as the host for College GameDay, the network’s Emmy-winning Saturday morning college football preview show, 1990 – 2014.
+It won the Sports Emmy for Best Weekly Studio Show in 2008, 2010, 2011 and 2013.
+In addition, his workload for tennis’ Grand Slam events is as robust as ever calling matches for the US Open, Wimbledon, French Open and Australian Open as part of ESPN’s start-to-finish coverage of those Majors.

 Over the years, he has also hosted SportsCenter, SportsCentury, horse racing’s Triple Crown races, men’s college basketball including on-site Final Four coverage and the first few editions of the X Games and Winter X Games.
 Fowler joined ESPN in July 1986 as the first host/reporter of Scholastic Sports America for two years.

-He also has hosted ESPN’s Heisman Trophy Presentation since the network began its coverage of the event in 1994 and ESPN’s The Home Depot College Football Awards show since its inception in 1993.
-In addition, he was the play-by-play voice of ESPN’s Thursday College Football Primetime games from 2006-2009 and previously had been a sideline reporter, beginning in 1988.
+He also has hosted ESPN’s Heisman Trophy Presentation since the network began its coverage of the event in 1994 and ESPN’s The Home Depot College Football Awards show from its inception in 1993 to 2013.
+In addition, he was the play-by-play voice of ESPN’s Thursday night college football games from 2006-2009 after previously serving as a sideline reporter, beginning in 1988.